-- identification of potential human health and environmental risks - quality control/quality assurance procedures - risk communication. - high level of expertise and demonstrated experience in at least five of the following competencies, and otherwise, basic proficiency and proven theoretical and practical knowledge in the remaining competencies and demonstration of how all of the remaining specialist technical competencies will be addressed to a high level of expertise in the conduct of an audit: - air quality (volatile emissions and dust) assessment relating to site contamination - assessment of impacts on groundwater from site contamination - contaminant fate and transport - environmental chemistry - environmental sampling - environmental toxicology - geology - human health and ecological risk assessment relating to site contamination - human toxicology - hydrogeology - identification of contaminants of concern from past industrial land uses - work health and safety relating to site contamination - remediation technologies and geo-technology - soil science - statutory and environmental planning.
+- risk communication.

+- high level of expertise and demonstrated experience in at least five of the following competencies, and otherwise, basic proficiency and proven theoretical and practical knowledge in the remaining competencies and demonstration of how all of the remaining specialist technical competencies will be addressed to a high level of expertise in the conduct of an audit:

+- air quality (volatile emissions and dust) assessment relating to site contamination

+- assessment of impacts on groundwater from site contamination

+- contaminant fate and transport

+- environmental chemistry

+- environmental sampling

+- environmental toxicology

+- geology

+- human health and ecological risk assessment relating to site contamination

+- human toxicology

+- hydrogeology

+- identification of contaminants of concern from past industrial land uses

+- work health and safety relating to site contamination

+- remediation technologies and geo-technology

+- soil science

+- statutory and environmental planning.

 Where applicants do not hold a high level of expertise and demonstrated experience in one of the identified competencies, this technical expertise is to be demonstrated through access to a nominated specialist team member.
 Details of specialist team members will be required to be provided using the appropriate EPA form if an application for accreditation is successful.
-It is considered desirable that as much supporting information regarding a nominated specialist team member is provided in an application to support the applicant's statement.
-Refer to section 6.12 of this guideline for guidance on an auditor's specialist team.
+It is considered desirable that as much supporting information regarding a nominated specialist team member is provided in an application to support the applicant's statement (refer to section 6.12 of this guideline).